Department of Labor Logo United States Department of Labor

 Third stage of sampling

 The third stage of sample selection occurs at the first interview with the company respondent.
 During that interview, the respondent provides unique items within each sampled classification group.
 The respondent indicates a dollar share, weight, or importance to establish how representative an item is of a company’s trade.
 The respondent-identified weights are then used to draw a weighted random selection of items.
-In cases where the company is unable to identify importance, items are selected randomly.
+In cases where the company is unable to rank importance, items are selected randomly.

 For more information on the methods used to collect prices for sampled items, see data sources.